 The Intergovernmental Panel on Climate Change (IPCC) has issued their starkest warning to humanity in their new report.
-It states that anthropogenic activities have warmed the planet at an “unprecedented” rate, compared to anything seen over the previous two millennia.
+The IPCC Sixth Assessment Report states that anthropogenic activities have warmed the planet at an “unprecedented” rate, compared to anything seen over the previous two millennia.

 The opening of the report pulls no punches stating that, “It is unequivocal that human influence has warmed the atmosphere, ocean and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred.”
 The culprit is us.
 The impacts have been severe so far.
 The window for action is closing, and has already closed for some impacts.

 “Some of the changes already set in motion—such as continued sea level rise—are irreversible over hundreds to thousands of years,” states the press release.
 Sea level rise could exceed 2-3m in the next 2,000 years, even in a best case scenario whereby we keep temperatures below 1.5C.
 This was the target agreed at the 2015 Paris climate summit.
 The bad news is that this target is likely to be surpassed within the next 20 years (we’re already at 1.1C above preindustrial temperatures).